learn-co-curriculum/dsc-phase-1-project/README.md

 * [TheMovieDB](https://www.themoviedb.org/)
 * [The Numbers](https://www.the-numbers.com/)

-`eda_project_jan2021.pdf` is a pdf file containing a non-technical presentation of our data.
+`presentation.pdf` is a pdf file containing a non-technical presentation of our data.

 ### Business Problem
 [Microsoft](microsoft.com/en-us) is planning to venture into film production by opening a new studio and need actionable insights into movie data to determine which films to produce in order to succeed at the box office.